-To learn how our experienced premises liability attorney can help you obtain the justice and compensation you deserve, please contact Reid B. Wissner Law Offices online or at 212-406-9288 today to schedule a free consultation.
+To learn how our experienced premises liability attorney can help you obtain the justice and compensation you deserve, please contact Reid B. Wissner Law Offices online or at 212-406-9288 today to schedule a free consultation in New York City, NY.
 We work on a contingency-fee basis, which means that we don’t get paid unless you do.

 What Is Premises Liability?

 Property owners have a legal obligation to ensure that their property is safe for you and other visitors.
 Premises liability refers to liability of property owners or other responsible parties for injuries caused by hazards and negligence on their property.

 The area of law known as premises liability can include a number of different situations, such as: